-This theorem establishes the asymptotic properties of our post-classification estimators.
+This theorem establishes the asymptotic properties of the post-classification estimators.
 As expected, $\hat{\theta}$ converges at a nonparametric rate, while $\hat{\sigma}_{v}^{2}$ converges at a parametric rate.
 The convergence rate of $\hat{\varrho}$ is $\sqrt{N}$ and does not depend on $T$.
-This result may appear odd, but it has a simple explanation. $\varrho$ collects parameters for the distribution of $u_i$ only.
-The best scenario of estimating $\varrho$ is that we observe $u_1,u_2,...,u_n$ directly, and clearly the rate of $\hat{\varrho}$ in this case is $\sqrt{N}$.
-In theory, the value of $T$ does not impact the rate of $\hat{\varrho}$ .
-In finite samples, a big $T$ potentially ensures a more precise estimation of $u_i$, and thus can possibly improve the finite sample performance of $\hat{\varrho}$ .
+This result may appear odd, but there is a simple explanation.
+Note that $\varrho$ collects only the parameters that govern the distribution of $u_{i}$.
+The best scenario of estimating $\varrho$ is that we observe $u_{1},u_{2},...,u_{N}$ directly, in which case the rate of convergence of $\hat{\varrho}$ is $\sqrt{N}$.
+In theory, the value of $T$ does not impact the convergence rate of $\hat{\varrho}$.
+However, in finite samples, large $T$ can potentially ensure a more precise estimation of $u_{i}$, and thus can possibly improve the finite-sample performance of $\hat{\varrho}$.

-In addition, the validity of the proposed information criteria relies on these properties, as they depend on the accuracy and consistency of the post-classification estimators as demonstrated above.
-For example, $\lambda_{NT}$ depends on both $N$ and $T$ (due to the rates of $\hat{\theta}$ and $\hat{\sigma}_{v}^{2}$), while $\tilde{\lambda}_{NT}$ depends on $N$ only (due to the rate of $\hat{\varrho}$).
+In addition, the validity of the proposed information criteria relies on these properties, as they depend on the accuracy and consistency of the post-classification estimators, as demonstrated above.
+For example, $\lambda_{NT}$ depends on both $N$ and $T$ (due to the rates of $\hat{\theta}$ and $\hat{\sigma}_{v}^{2}$), while $\tilde{\lambda}_{NT}$ depends only on $N$ (due to the rate of $\hat{\varrho}$).

 \begin{proposition} Suppose Assumptions \ref{A:mixing} through \ref{A:tuning2} hold.